Building Regulations and Planning Permissions

 Buildings are designated as one of three different categories, depending on their historic and cultural importance.

-Category A: Buildings that are outstanding examples of a particular period, style or building type.
+Grade A: Buildings that are outstanding examples of a particular period, style or building type.
 Very few buildings fall into this category.

-Category B: Buildings that are major examples of a particular period, style or building type.
+Grade B: Buildings that are major examples of a particular period, style or building type.
 Around 50% of listed buildings in Scotland fall under this category.

-Category C: Buildings that are representative examples of a period, style or building type.
+Grade C: Buildings that are representative examples of a period, style or building type.
 About 43% of Scotland’s listed buildings are in this category.
 Planning authorities are typically less stringent when dealing with alteration applications, with many Category C buildings already having undergone a certain degree of alteration prior to listing.

 Listed status will always apply to both the interior and exterior of the main building.
 However in some cases, it may also apply to the curtilage surrounding it.
 This can include additional structures such as: